CELESTIIAL - USA

 History & Biography

-Formed in 2004 in the Northern state of Minnesota, Celestiial is a funeral doom band with an affinity for nature formed initially as a solo act by Tanner Reed Anderson and becoming a full line-up in 2006.
+Formed in 2004 in the Northern US state of Minnesota, Celestiial was a funeral doom band with an affinity for nature formed initially as a solo act by Tanner Reed Anderson and becoming a full line-up in 2006.
 The band recorded a demo, called Ashen, prior to obtaining a recording deal with the upstart Bindrune Recordings.
 Anderson’s other band, Obsequiae, would also sign on to the same label later.
 The gap between albums one and two was bridged via a vinyl-only split with Blood Of The Black Owl.
+The second album was the end.

 Reviews